ProVeg welcomes US vote on plant milk

 Legislation has been approved by US Congress this week that will require schools, for the first time, to offer a variety of plant-based milk options at lunch time without children having to produce a doctor’s note for a disability, such as lactose intolerance.

-Switch4Good, an organization led by Olympic cyclist Dotsie Bausch, was among the organizations pushing for the legislation to be changed, because it placed an unnecessary burden on families.
+Switch4Good, an organisation led by Olympic cyclist Dotsie Bausch, was among the organisations pushing for the legislation to be changed, because it placed an unnecessary burden on families.
 According to the US National Institutes of Health, about 95% of Asian Americans, about 70% of African Americans, about 95% of Native Americans, and about 65% of Hispanic Americans are lactose intolerant.

 “We welcome this legislation in the US as so many people suffer from lactose intolerance,” Jasmijn de Boo, Global CEO of ProVeg International, said.